Naval Base Okinawa

-Naval Base Okinawa, now Naval Facility Okinawa, was and is a number of bases built after the Battle of Okinawa by United States Navy on the Okinawa Island of Japan.
+Naval Base Okinawa, now Naval Facility Okinawa, encompasses a number of bases built after the Battle of Okinawa by United States Navy on Okinawa Island, Japan.
 The naval bases were built to support the landings on Okinawa on April 1, 1945, and the troops fighting on Okinawa.
 The Navy repaired and did expansion of the airfields on Okinawa.
-United States Navy Seabee built or repaired the facilities on the island.
+United States Navy Seabees built or repaired the facilities on the island.
 The bases on Okinawa put the United States Armed Forces only 350 miles from Japan's home islands.
-Most facilities closed after the war, but some are still in use today in all branches of the United States Armed Forces.
+Most facilities closed after the war, but some are still in use today by all branches of the United States Armed Forces.